 A Master of Arts in Teaching Program is available at St. Mary’s College of Maryland after completion of the baccalaureate degree.
 Students who are interested in becoming teachers should contact the chair of the Department of Educational Studies or an education adviser in their major field of study for suggested coursework in educational studies, and their specific major.
 These consultations should take place during the first semester of the sophomore year.

-Karen L. Anderson, Robin R. Bates, Katherine R. Chandler, Elizabeth Charlebois, Ben Click, Jennifer Cognard-Black, Jeffrey Lamar Coleman, Jerry Gabriel, Jeffrey A. Hammond, Colby D. Nelson, Brian P. O’Sullivan, Bruce M. Wilson, Christine A. Wooley (department chair).
+Karen L. Anderson, Robin R. Bates (Emeritus), Elizabeth Charlebois, Ben Click, Jennifer Cognard-Black (Department Chair), Jeffrey Lamar Coleman, Jerry Gabriel, Jeffrey A. Hammond, Colby D. Nelson, Brian P. O’Sullivan, Bruce M. Wilson (Emeritus), Christine A. Wooley, Daniel Yu.